ARE YOU FACING RETALIATION FOR FILING A COMPLAINT?

 - Harassment: In the workplace, harassment takes a host of forms.
 Everything from pressuring a subordinate to date to sharing inappropriate jokes based on religion or sexual orientation (or other topics) can be deemed inappropriate behavior.
 Because employees are protected against actions of this type, they can report them.

 As an employee, you are entitled to work in a physically and emotionally safe environment.
 Quality employers resolve issues when they are reported.
 But not everyone behaves the way they should.
 In many cases in Florida and Georgia and across the country, those who report concerns face backlash and punishment.
-If this describes your situation, you should contact a discrimination lawyer as soon as possible.
+If this describes your situation, you should contact a Tampa discrimination retaliation lawyer from our firm as soon as possible.

 Understanding Your Protections